Core concepts of qblox-scheduler#

 }

-For more complex examples, please refer to the {ref}sec-hw-config section.
-With a valid
+For more complex examples, please refer to the hardware configuration.
+With a valid hardware

 Pulse-level schedule example